MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-enter-vat-liable-amounts-without-vat-in-general-journals.md

     ---
 # How to: Enter VAT-liable Amounts Without VAT in General Journals
-When you enter a VAT\-liable amount including VAT on a journal line, you must enter it in the **Amount** field.
+When you enter a VAT-liable amount including VAT on a journal line, you must enter it in the **Amount** field.
 Alternatively, you may enter the amount excluding VAT, also called the *VAT base*.
 If you choose to do so, you must not enter anything in the **Amount** field.

-### To enter VAT\-liable amounts without VAT
+### To enter VAT-liable amounts without VAT

 1. In the **Search** box, enter **General Journal**, and then choose the related link.